Batten Wiring

 The batten wiring system is a simple and economical method of electrical installation where insulated cables are fixed directly on wooden battens using clips.
 Because of its low cost, easy installation, and simple maintenance, it is widely used in places where advanced wiring systems are not required.
 However, it is mainly suitable for dry indoor environments and light electrical loads.

-Common Uses of Batten Wiring
+Common Uses of Batten Wiring (2026)

 1. Residential Buildings

-In residential applications, it is used for:
+In residential buildings, batten wiring is commonly installed for:

 • Lighting circuits